p6l-richard/display-gh-info/README.md

 # display-gh-info
-An application that displays GitHub user information.
+An application (that only works locally so far) that displays GitHub user information.
 Created this repository as the solution to a technical interview test in a recruiting process.

 ## Time needed
 Given expected time for this task was 4-8 hours